ipab-rad/task_alloc/README.md

 "Task Variant Allocation in Distributed Robotics"

-by Jose Cano, David R. White, Alejandro Bordallo, Ciaran McCreesh, Patrick Prosser†, Jeremy Singer† and Vijay Nagarajan.
+by José Cano, David R. White, Alejandro Bordallo, Ciaran McCreesh, Patrick Prosser, Jeremy Singer and Vijay Nagarajan.

-The paper is (at the time of writing) to appear in Robotics Science and Systems 2016, an academic conference.
+The paper appeared in Robotics Science and Systems 2016, an academic conference.
 The website of RSS 2016 is at:

 http://rss2016.engin.umich.edu/